Multipliers, $W$-algebras and the growth of generalized polynomial identities: Multipliers and -algebras

 \begin{definition} Given an $F$-algebra $W$, we say that $A$ is a \emph{$W$-algebra} if it is a $W$-bimodule, i.e., $A$ is both a left and a right $W$-module with the compatibility relation, for all $w_1,w_2\in W,$ $a\in A,$

 and also satisfies the following conditions, for all $w\in W,$ $a_1,a_2\in A$

-\end{definition} For instance, if $W=F,$ then $A$ is just a $F$-algebra.
+Moreover, if $W$ has a unity element $1_W$, we further assume that $1_W a=a 1_W=a$ for all $a\in A$. \end{definition} For instance, if $W=F,$ then $A$ is just a $F$-algebra.
 Moreover, $W$ has itself the structure of $W$-algebra by taking the left and right $W$-actions as the usual left and right multiplication of $W.$

 To formally describe the action of $W$ over an $F$-algebra $A,$ it is useful to introduce the notion of multiplier of $A$ (see \cite{MacLane1958}, where they are called bimultiplications).
 Multipliers often appear in the context of $C^*$-algebras and in particular they are used to study partial group actions and the generalization of $C^*$-crossed products (see for instance \cite{DokuchaevExel2004, DokuchaevDelRioSimon2007}).